 While Equal Exchange doesn’t create seasonal products because of the waste it can create, they do offer organic dark chocolate hearts each year.
-Also, since all of their products are so lovingly created, they are all fantastic options for gifting this Valentine’s Day, like the Organic Dark Chocolate Caramel Crunch with Sea Salt included in the Love Artisan Box.
+Also, since all of their products are so lovingly created, they are all fantastic options for gifting this Valentine’s Day, like the Organic Dark Chocolate Caramel Crunch with Sea Salt.

 Being fair never tasted so sweet.